litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

   - flat JSON interface between Javascript and native parts
   - *optional*: transaction sql chunking, which can be enabled by changing the `MAX_SQL_CHUNK` value in SQLitePlugin.js
 - Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
-- Windows "Universal" version now supports both Windows 8.1 and Windows Phone 8.1
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
-- Project has been renamed to prevent confusion with [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin) (original version for iOS, with a different API)
-- New project location (should redirect)
-- The test suite is completely ported to Jasmine (2.2.0) and was used to verify the functionality of the new Windows version
-- [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
-- New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
-- Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights